apache/pekko-grpc/CONTRIBUTING.md

 1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
 1. The code must be well documented in the Lightbend's standard documentation format (see the ‘Documentation’ section below).
 1. The commit messages must properly describe the changes, see further below.
-1. All Lightbend projects must include Lightbend copyright notices.
+1. All Apache projects must include Apache copyright notices.
 Each project can choose between one of two approaches:

-    1. All source files in the project must have a Lightbend copyright notice in the file header.
+    1. All source files in the project must have an Apache copyright notice in the file header.
-    1. The Notices file for the project includes the Lightbend copyright notice and no other files contain copyright notices.
+    1. The Notices file for the project includes the Apache copyright notice and no other files contain copyright notices.
 See https://www.apache.org/legal/src-headers.html for instructions for managing this approach for copyrights.

-    Akka gRPC uses the first choice, having copyright notices in every file header.
+    Pekko gRPC uses the first choice, having copyright notices in every file header.

 ### Additional guidelines